Czech Republic DescriptionArchaeologists have found evidence of human settlements in the Czech Republic, dating back to the Stone Age.

 As the centuries past, Germanic tribes from central Europe settled in the area, and later, Slavic people from the Black Sea and Carpathian regions arrived.

 In the late 9th century, the Bohemian state emerged.
-It was ruled from 921 by Wenceslas I, until his death in 935.
+Wenceslas I ruled it from 921, until his death in 935.
 King Wenceslas (sound familiar?) is the subject of the Christmas carol "Good King Wenceslas" and he remains the Czech Republic's patron saint.

 In the early 13th century Germans immigrated here in large numbers.
 They formed colonies and increased the population of existing small towns across the Czech lands.